 Start by popping the rollerball off of our glass roller bottle.

-*I only use Young Living Essential Oils because they are therapeutic grade.
+*I suggest to make your allergy roller blend Young Living.
+I only use Young Living Essential Oils because they are therapeutic grade, pure, and safe.

 Once your essential oils are added, top your roller bottle off with liquid coconut oil (about 1 tablespoon).

-Pop the roller top on, give a gentle shake and you are ready to start rolling!
+Pop the roller top on and give the roller bottle a gentle shake.
+You are ready to start rolling!

 First let me say, where NOT to apply oils.
-Do NOT ingest oils, or apply them too close to sensitive areas like your eyes.
+Do NOT ingest oils.
+They are for topical use only.
+Do NOT apply them too close to sensitive areas like your eyes.
 Do NOT use on children under 5.
 Consult with your doctor about any questions or concerns and do a patch test to check for sensitivity before using.

 Only apply essential oils once they have been mixed with the carrier oil.
 So here are the best places to apply a thin layer of the essential oil allergy blend: